-a) that technology is under development to transfer power efficiently from one location to another via radio frequency beams;
+a) that technology is under development to transfer power efficiently from one location to another using wireless methods;

-b) that such power transmission via radio frequency beam (PTRFB) may be useful in some applications including solar power, airborne platforms and lunar stations;
+b) that such wireless power transmission (WPT) technologies may be useful in some applications including solar power, airborne platforms, lunar stations and mobile device power charging, etc.;

-c) that no frequency bands have been specifically associated with PTRFB;
+c) that no frequency bands have been specifically associated with WPT technology;

-d) that the use of PTRFB may have a significant impact on the operation of radiocommunication services including the radio astronomy service;
+d) that the use of WPT technologies may have a significant impact on the operation of radiocommunication services including the radio astronomy service;

-e) that issues of non-ionizing radiation exposure related to systems employing PTRFB will be dealt with by such organizations as the World Health Organization (WHO) and the International Radiation Protection Association (IRPA)/International Commission on Non-ionizing Radiation Protection (ICNIRP),
+e) that issues of non-ionizing radiation exposure related to systems employing WPT technologies are dealt by such organizations as the World Health Organization (WHO) and the International Radiation Protection Association (IRPA)/International Commission on Non-ionizing Radiation Protection (ICNIRP);

+f) that WPT technologies utilize various mechanisms, such as transmission via radio frequency beams, inductive and resonant transmission, etc.,

 decides that the following information be gathered

-1 What applications have been developed for use of PTRFB?
+1 What applications have been developed for use of WPT technologies?

-2 What are the technical characteristics of the radiation employed in or incidental to applications using PTRFB?
+2 What are the technical characteristics of the emission employed in or incidental to applications using WPT technologies?

+3 What is the WPT’s standardization situation in the world?

-decides that the following Question should be studied
+decides that the following Questions should be studied

-1 Under what category of spectrum use should administrations consider PTRFB: ISM, or other?
+1 Under what category of spectrum use should administrations consider WPT: ISM, or other?

-2 What radio frequency bands are most suitable for PTRFB?
+2 What radio frequency bands are most suitable for WPT?

-3 What steps are required to ensure that radiocommunication services, including the radio astronomy service, are protected from PTRFB operations?
+3 What steps are required to ensure that radiocommunication services, including the radio astronomy service, are protected from WPT operations?

 further decides

-1 that the results of the above studies should be included in Report or Recommendation, as appropriate;
+1 that the results of the above studies should be included in a Report or Recommendation, as appropriate;

-2 that the above studies should be completed by 2012 at the latest.
+2 that the above studies should be completed by 2014.

 Category: S3